 Medical Editor: John P. Cunha, DO, FACOEP

-Trimethoprim [Brand names: Trimpex (Discontinued Brand), Proloprim (Discontinued Brand), Primsol] is used to treat bacterial infections.
+Trimethoprim [Brand names: Trimpex (Discontinued Brand), Proloprim (Discontinued Brand), Primsol] is an antibiotic used to treat bacterial infections.
 Trimethoprim is often combined in a single pill with sulfamethoxazole.
-It is an antibiotic.
-This medication is available in generic form.
-Common side effects include diarrhea, nausea, vomiting, stomach upset, loss of appetite, changes in taste, or headache.
+Trimethoprim is available in generic form.

 Our Trimethoprim Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.